Jump to:

 Drive sprockets Idlers Shock absorbers

-10-tooth front drive Dual adjustable at rear of track On first and last road wheels/track
+10-tooth front drive Dual adjustable at rear of track On first last road wheels/track

 M730: Track